apache/rocketmq/docs/en/CLITools.md

   <td rowspan=8 class=xl70 width=135 style='border-bottom:1.0pt;
   border-top:none;width:101pt'>Create or update the configuration of topic</td>
   <td class=xl65 width=149 style='width:112pt'>-b</td>
-  <td class=xl66 width=159 style='width:119pt'>The -b parameter declares the specific address of the broker, indicating that the broker, in which the topic is located supports only a single Broker and the address format is ip:port.</td>
+  <td class=xl66 width=159 style='width:119pt'>The -b option declares the specific address of the broker, indicating that the broker, in which the topic is located supports only a single broker and the address format is ip:port.</td>
  </tr>
  <tr height=132 style='height:99.0pt'>
   <td height=132 class=xl65 width=149 style='height:99.0pt;width:112pt'>-c</td>
-  <td class=xl66 width=159 style='width:119pt'>The -c parameter declares the name of the cluster, which represents the cluster in which the current topic is located. (clusters are available through ClusterList query)</td>
+  <td class=xl66 width=159 style='width:119pt'>The -c option declares the name of the cluster, which represents the cluster in which the current topic is located. (clusters are available through clusterList query)</td>
  </tr>
  <tr height=23 style='height:17.0pt'>
   <td height=23 class=xl65 width=149 style='height:17.0pt;width:112pt'>-h-</td>